-5 Summary and Outlook
+5. Summary and outlook

-This paper presented a theoretical and numerical investigation of an SUPG-ROM for convection-dominated convection-diffusion-reaction equations.
+This paper presented a theoretical and numerical investigation of an SUPG-ROM for convection-dominated convection/diffusion/reaction equations.
 At a theoretical level, numerical analysis was used to suggest the stabilization parameter applied in the SUPG-ROM.
 Two scalings for the stabilization parameter were proposed: One based on the underlying finite element discretization (which yields the FE-SUPG-ROM) and one based on the POD truncation (which yields the POD-SUPG-ROM).
-At a numerical level, the G-ROM, the FE-SUPG-ROM, and the POD-SUPG-ROM were tested on a variety of convection-dominated convection-diffusion-reaction problems.
+At a numerical level, the G-ROM, the FE-SUPG-ROM, and the POD-SUPG-ROM were tested on a variety of convection-dominated convection/diffusion/reaction problems.
 For clarity, results were presented for two representative test problems that display sharp internal layers.
 The numerical investigations yielded the following conclusions:

-• If the finite element discretization was fine enough to capture the internal layer (and thus no numerical stabilization was needed), i.e., $h \approx \mathcal{O}(\sqrt{\varepsilon}) \in [10^{-3}, 10^{-2}]$, then the standard G-ROM yielded accurate results that the SUPG-ROM could not improve upon.

-- On relatively coarse meshes, which is the usual situation encountered in practice, a SUPG finite element discretization was used to generate the snapshots.
+- If the finite element discretization was fine enough to capture the internal layer (and thus no numerical stabilization was needed), i.e., $h \approx O(\sqrt{\epsilon}) \in [10^{-3}, 10^{-2}]$, then the standard G-ROM yielded accurate results that the SUPG-ROM could not improve upon. - On relatively coarse meshes, which is the usual situation encountered in practice, a SUPG finite element discretization was used to generate the snapshots.
 This approach led to POD modes containing numerical artifacts (spurious oscillations).
-Thus, the ROMs considered used noisy POD data. - The standard G-ROM yielded comparable results to the SUPG-ROMs with respect to the discrete $L^1(0,T;L^2(\Omega))$ error only if sufficiently few POD modes were used.
+Thus, the considered ROMs used noisy POD data. - The standard G-ROM was stable, i.e., the solutions were not globally polluted with huge spurious oscillations.
+It yielded comparable results to the SUPG-ROMs with respect to the discrete $L^1(0, T; L^2(\Omega))$ error only if sufficiently few POD modes were used.
 Once the number of POD modes was increased above a certain limit, the noise of these modes was reflected strongly in the results of the G-ROM. - Both the FE-SUPG-ROM and the POD-SUPG-ROM yielded results that were significantly more accurate than those for the G-ROM for larger numbers of used POD modes.
 The noise of the POD modes was suppressed by both SUPG-ROMs much better than by the G-ROM. - The exact meanings of "sufficiently few" and "large" numbers of POD modes in the previous points depend on the example and the mesh width.
-In practice, corresponding values for the number of POD modes will generally not be known - In our numerical studies, it was observed that δ_r^{POD} was generally smaller than δ_r^{FE} .
-Based on all our experience so far, it is recommended that one uses δ_r^{FE} , i.e., FE-SUPG-ROM.
+In practice, corresponding values for the number of POD modes will generally not be known. - In the numerical studies, it was observed that δ_r^{POD} was generally smaller than δ_r^{FE} .
+Based on this experience, it is recommended that one uses δ_r^{FE} , i.e., FE-SUPG-ROM.
 This choice of the SUPG-ROM stabilization parameter suppressed the spurious oscillations in the ROM somewhat better than δ_r^{POD} and it was never observed that the results obtained with FE-SUPG-ROM were notably worse in any respect than the results of POD-SUPG-ROM.
 Moreover, the computation of δ_r^{FE} is easier than that of δ_r^{POD} . - The sensitivity study with respect to the mesh width showed that, although the ROMs yield different results, their qualitative behavior remains unchanged.